aselewa/dropseqRunner/README.md

 echo $PATH
 ```

-If you don't see something with `../miniconda3/bin/` nor `../miniconda3/condabin/`, then you need to add these manually by typing:
+If you don't see something with `../miniconda3/bin/`, then you need to add these manually by typing:

 ```
 export PATH=path/to/miniconda3/bin/:$PATH
-export PATH=path/to/miniconda4/condabin/:$PATH
 ```

 ### 0. Set up environment